Third Grade EPP (2020-2021)

 Third Grade EPP Curriculum Overview

-We will work on Common Core State Standards and the 8 Mathematical practices using the program Stepping Stones.
-We will work on enrichment activities to deepen our appreciation and passion for mathematics.
+We will work on Ohio’s Learning Standards and the 8 Mathematical practices using the program Stepping Stones.
+We will continue to work on enrichment activities to deepen our appreciation and passion for mathematics.
 Our Stepping Stones Student Journal is divided into 12 Modules.
 We will complete 4 Modules per Trimester.
 The curriculum will spiral and students will work on a variety of math skills in each Module.

-Students will be assigned homework every Friday.
+All-In Plan- Students will be assigned homework every Wednesday.
 It will be due the following Wednesday.
 Students will complete Step it Up Homework assignments.
 All work should be shown on homework packets or extra paper (if needed) with the problems clearly labeled.
 Homework will cover math skills previously learned in class.
 If your child has homework questions, encourage him/her to speak up and ask his/her teacher for help.

 - Multiplication & Division

-Sum, Difference, Product, Quotient, Addend, Total, Factor, Standard Algorithm, Fraction, Whole, Numerator, Denominator, Fraction, Improper Fraction, Unit Fraction, Mixed Number, Number Line, Line Plot, Bar Graph, Area, Units, Square Units, Variable, Commutative Property, Identity Property, Associative Property, Prime, Composite, Factor, Factor Tree, Prime Factorization
+Sum, Difference, Product, Quotient, Addend, Total, Factor, Standard Algorithm, Fraction, Whole, Numerator, Denominator, Fraction, Improper Fraction, Unit Fraction, Mixed Number, Number Line, Line Plot, Bar Graph, Area, Units, Square Units, Variable, Commutative Property

-Below are some of the learning targets we will focus on during our second trimester.
+Below are some of the learning targets we will focus on this fall.

 - I can fluently add multi-digit whole numbers using the standard algorithm.

 — I can fluently subtract multi-digit whole numbers using the standard algorithm.

 - I can apply the commutative property to decompose, regroup, and/or reorder factors to make it easier to multiply two or more factors.

 OHIO’S LEARNING STANDARDS:

 Below are some of the standards we will focus on this fall.